aashishsatya/Bayesian-Spam-Filter/README.md

 #### Acknowledgements

-Thanks Vivian Bi Fang Lim for pointing out an error when porting to Python 3.
-This was fixed on March 23, 2022.
+Thanks Vivian Bi Fang Lim and Qianhe Ouyang for pointing out errors/omissions after porting to Python 3.

-Feel free to contact me at ankarathaashish@gmail.com for suggestions for improvement or bug reports.
+Feel free to contact me at ankarathaashish@gmail.com for suggestions or bug reports.